 The corporate income tax is levied on business profits of C-corporations (named after the relevant subchapter of the IRS code).

 Forty-four states and the District of Columbia levy a corporate income tax.
 Ohio, Nevada, and Washington tax corporations' gross receipts instead of income.
 Texas levies a franchise tax on all businesses, including pass-through businesses, but excluding sole proprietorships.
 The Texas franchise tax is applied on business income or "margin" but the tax otherwise operates like a gross receipts tax (and the Census Bureau classifies its revenue as such).
-South Dakota and Wyoming do not have a corporate income tax or gross receipts tax.
+South Dakota and Wyoming do not tax business income.

 - How much revenue do state and local governments raise from corporate income taxes?

 - Which states rely on corporate income tax revenue the most?